-Individually evaluated loans that are collateral dependent are written down to fair value through the establishment of specific reserves.
+Impaired loans that are collateral dependent are written down to fair value through the establishment of specific reserves.
 Such collateral is primarily real estate whose value is based on appraisals performed by certified appraisers.
 These values are generally adjusted based on management's knowledge of changes in market conditions or other factors.
 Since the adjustments may be significant, are based on management's estimates and are generally unobservable, they have been classified as Level 3.

 The appraisals may be adjusted by management for qualitative reasons and estimated liquidation expenses.
 Management's assumptions may include consideration of location and occupancy of the property and current economic conditions.
-At December 31, 2023 and 2022, to account for these factors, negative adjustments to the appraisal value between 15-20% (weighted average of 15.0% and 15.3%, respectively) were made and liquidation expenses of 6% were assumed.
+At December 31, 2022 and 2021, to account for these factors, negative adjustments to the appraisal value between 15-20% (weighted average of 15.3%) were made and liquidation expenses of 6% were assumed.